mr-eshua/zowe-cli-zos-restart-jobs-plugin/README.md

 ### Examples

-For example, to restart job with job ID JOB03456 from step STEP002, the following command is used:
+To restart a job with job ID JOB03456 from step STEP002, the following command is used:

 ```
 zowe zos-restart-jobs restart jes JOB03456 STEP002